 For students living in Wales, Student Finance Wales assesses eligibility for DSA.
-There is information on eligibility and an application evidence form on their website.
+There is information on eligibility and application and evidence forms on their website.

 The Students Awards Agency for Scotland assesses DSA applications.
 There are different applications forms depending on what type of course you are on and whether you have applied for support for tuition fees and living costs.

 There is also further information on using the non-medical help component of the DSA on the Students Awards Agency for Scotland website.

 The application is made through your Education Authority which must be satisfied that you will incur additional costs to study because of your medical condition.
 There is information about the application process on the Student Finance NI website.

 Where can I get more information?